Kwpolska-graveyard/kru/kwd/INSTALL.md

     COPYRIGHT:
     _KWDCOPYRIGHT_

-it puts just nothing in the line. but it must be in file.
+If notes and usage aren't set, `_KWDNOTES` puts nothing in the line, but it must be in the file.
-2. Edit the gplv3 file - put your data in the copyright.
-3. Run ./configure
+2. Run ./configure.
-4. If you have problems, open an issue in the tracker at <http://github.com/Kwpolska/kru/issues>.